tnmdevs/ussd/README.md

 ### 1. Decoding Requests
 USSD adaptor decodes xml requests to `request` object that extends `\Illuminate\Http\Request`.

-To use it pass the TNM Ussd Request to your controller methods.
+To use it pass the TNM USSD Request to your controller methods.

 ```$xslt
 use \TNM\USSD\Http\Request

 class UssdController extends Controller
 {
-    publid function __invoke(Request $request)
+    public function __invoke(Request $request)
     {
         $amount = $request->message;
         ...